dragonfly-science/sqlconvert/README.md

 That will create an executable called `dist/build/sqlconvert/sqlconvert`.
 It can be copied to another ubuntu machine, for example to `/usr/local/bin/sqlconvert`

+Note: I have checked in the executable in the base directory too, if you don't have the Haskell platform near by.

 ## Using it

 The script expects an ASCI formated SQL Server dump file.
 UTF-8 coming next.
 It reads standard in and writes standard out.
 So, for example: